ashleyfrieze/instant-tdd/README.md

 # Training Examples for Instant TDD

-These are the training examples to accompany the Udemy course _Instant TDD_ with Ashley Frieze.
+These are the training examples to accompany the Udemy course [https://www.udemy.com/instant-test-driven-development-with-junit/learn/v4/overview](_Instant TDD_ with Ashley Frieze).

 Each of the folders within this repository is an appropriately example from the course with a name that matches the one used in the training video.